Introduction to PostgreSQL Encryption

 Explanation:

-- In the above statement, we use a select statement with a crypt parameter, in which we encrypted the admin password by using hashing and blowfish technique.
+- In the above statement, we use a select statement with a crypt parameter to encrypt the admin password using hashing and blowfish technique.

 - Here we use 8 rounds to encrypt the password.